Bird Island Sea Kayak

 The tours is conducted in stable, very comfortable one or two person sea kayaks.
 We launch from a boat ramp covered in non-slip matting; you will get into the kayak on "dry land" and we will slide you into the water, with care you will not even get your feet wet!

 We prefer to supply 2-person kayaks as these are easier to use for all paddlers, are virtually impossible to capsize and allow for a more social and engaging experience.
 If you are booking as a single a 1-person kayak will be supplied.
-If you are a novice or would prefer a real easy experience you may be able to paddle with the guide in a 2-person kayak; this would incur an extra fee and can only be arranged by phone bookings.

 This is an exciting place to sea kayak and a unique environment to explore.
-The area is a nature lovers "paradise" with not only the migratory birds to view but local shorebirds, the Port River Dolphins generally make an appearance and the Outer Harbour breakwater is a favourite haul out zone for Australian Sea Lions and Long Nosed seals.
+The area is a nature lovers "paradise" with not only the migratory birds to view but local shorebirds, the Port River Dolphins generally make an appearance and the Outer Harbour breakwater is a favourite haul out zone for Australian Sea Lions and Long Nosed Fur Seals.

 The Bird Sanctuary encompasses over 60km of coastline north of Adelaide, adjacent to Gulf St Vincent, Adelaide’s northern suburbs and spans across four local council areas.
 Within the bird sanctuary sits the Adelaide International Bird Sanctuary National Park - Winaityinaityi Pangkara.
 Winaityinaityi Pangkara means ‘a country for all birds and the country that surrounds these birds’ in the language of the Kaurna people.